Interpretation of Vital Signs - What is Normal?

 All additional terms and conditions relevant to the use of this video education document can be found at the bottom of this page, or by clicking here.

-On completion of this Video Learning Activity you will be able to:
+On completion of this VLA you will be able to:

 - Explain what is meant by a normal vital sign and how this can relate to a range of values depending on circumstances

 - Describe the different ways in which heart rate, blood pressure, temperature and respiratory rate can be measured and explain the advantages and disadvantages of different techniques

 - Identify key nursing interventions for certain abnormalities in vital signs

 Author and presenter: Darren Wake RN, BA (Hons), Dip Clin Practice, ENB ICU, ENB Clinical Teaching